UniBwM-IFS-AILab/REAP/README.md

  - for each area, the centroid is calculated.
 All the areas are mapped to their corresponding centroid in a json file.
 Also, a PDDL problem file can be automatically generated from this data.
 The json file is given as an input to UPF4ROS, so the symbolic arguments (areas) can be mapped to continuous data (coordinates of centroid)

 ### Setup of the Validation and Visualization Component
 The first module that will be installed is the flight control software PX4 and the ROS2 Bridge.
-General installation instructions can be found here: https://docs.px4.io/v1.13/en/ros/ros2_comm.html.
-As we use ROS2 Galactic, you should follow the installation instructions for the FastDDS `rmw` implementation (https://docs.px4.io/v1.13/en/dev_setup/fast-dds-installation.html).
-In addition treat any mention of ROS2 'foxy' as 'galactic' instead.
+General installation instructions can be found here: https://docs.px4.io/main/en/dev_setup/building_px4.html.
+At the time of this writing the main branch of PX4 corresponds to version 1.14.
+If the installation instructions differ based on the ROS2 version, use the ones for ROS2 Galactic.
+For testing successful installations use the following command from within the PX4-Autopilot directory: `make px4_sitl none_iris`.

 **_NOTE:_**  You will need to clone the latest releases (not branch 1.13) and checkout the following commits, otherwise the setup might not work:
  - for https://github.com/PX4/PX4-Autopilot.git : `git checkout 30e2490d5b50c0365052e00d53777b1f4068deab`